-When helping your son/daughter prepare for college there are many items one might consider bringing.
-Here are some suggestions:
+When helping your student prepare for college there are many items one might consider bringing.
+Here are some suggestions from the Residence Life Office:

 General Room Items:

-- 1 or 2 power strips with circuit breakers and/or surge protector for computer, electronics, etc.
+- Surge protector/power strips with circuit breakers and long reach cables for computer, electronics, etc.

 - Small flashlight, extra batteries